coderella2117/bottom-menu-bar-splash-page/README.md

 ## includes
 * Bootstrap and Jarallax for the image parallax effect on scroll
 * Specific utility classes for customized aesthetics

+## live demo
+See it live at [link](https://www.rosesherwood.com/portfolio/champions/ "rosesherwood.com")